 Which pentatonic shape should I learn first?

-Start with Shape 1 (6th String, Index Finger).
+Start with Shape 1 (6th String — Index).
 It’s the classic blues box, it puts the minor root under your strongest finger on the lowest string, and it’s the easiest shape to find in any key — just locate the root on the 6th string and plant your index there.
-Once Shape 1 feels natural, add Shape 3 (5th String, Ring/Pinky) to expand up the neck, then fill in the others.
+Once Shape 1 feels natural, add Shape 5 (4th String — Index, the Bridge) to extend up the neck into the frets 7-10 zone, then fill in the others.
 Private guitar lessons can shortcut this process if you want feedback as you build the system.

 How does minor pentatonic relate to major pentatonic?